Up to 60% off sofas & mattresses — limited‑time deals.

 When you sit down, your weight travels through:

-Many lab-style sofa evaluations apply repeated “sitting action” cycles to multiple seat positions because the structure is expected to handle repetitive loading, not just static weight.
+Published upholstered-furniture test methods use repeated “sitting action” cycles at multiple seat positions because a sofa has to handle repeated loading, not just static weight.

 Frame Materials: Hardwood, Softwood, Engineered Wood, and Metal